MeelahMe/Email-Drafting-Agent/README.md

 Spin up the service, expose it via ngrok, then fire your payload:

+Start your server with:

 1. **Start the API server**

 ```bash
    uvicorn app:app --host 0.0.0.0 --port 8000
 ```

+When you run the server locally, FastAPI auto‐generates two live docs:

+- **Swagger UI**
+  Open `http://localhost:8000/docs` in your browser to explore and test every endpoint.

+- **ReDoc**
+  Alternatively, view a cleaner spec at `http://localhost:8000/redoc`.

 2. **Expose it publicly**